-2. If the holder of a Class A, B, C, F, or G dog license dog license wishes to renew the license, he or she shall obtain an application for license renewal from the town which shall be submitted with the appropriate fee before December 1 of each year.
+If the holder of a Class A, B, C, F, or G dog license dog license wishes to renew the license, he or she shall obtain an application for license renewal from the town which shall be submitted with the appropriate fee before December 1 of each year.
 If the application is found to be in order, the license shall be issued.

-3. For good cause shown, the town may accept a renewal application after December 1; however the fee shall be two hundred percent (200%) of the current licensing fee.
+For good cause shown, the town may accept a renewal application after December 1; however, the fee shall be two hundred percent (200%) of the current licensing fee.

-4. In no event shall a license renewal application be accepted after December 15 in any calendar year.
+In no event shall a license renewal application be accepted after December 15 in any calendar year.
 A dog license which is not renewed by December 15 shall be forfeited.